 The constant waging of counterinsurgency by the US both domestically and on foreign soil has served as the basis of exchange among the institutions of the US and, eventually, the global coercive apparatus.

-The Transnational Institute (TNI) in the Netherlands is issuing an open call for essays, short papers, infographics and artistic collaborations for its forthcoming State of Power report launched in late January 2019 to coincide with the World Economic Forum in Davos.
-In 2019, we are particularly looking for accessible, engaging essays and artistic explorations that explore the issue of finance and power.
+The Transnational Institute (TNI) in the Netherlands is issuing an open call for essays, accessible papers, infographics and artistic collaborations in English or Spanish for its State of Power report to be launched in late March 2021.
+The focus for our tenth annual edition is on the military, police and coercive state power.
+(Pitch/abstract deadline: 6 October)